Sofirn Q8 Flashlight Review

 Beamshots

-These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.
 This is the output on the discrete mode group I selected, which had 6 modes.

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)